WAGO GmbH: Corporate structure

 WAGO Holding GmbH is the parent company of the WAGO group.
 It primarily performs holding functions for its subsidiaries and second-tier subsidiaries.
 WAGO GmbH & Co.
 KG (formerly WAGO Kontakttechnik GmbH (under Swiss law) & Co.
 KG) is responsible for the operating business of the group, with all its subsidiaries.
 WAGO is owned by the Hohorst family.
 The headquarters of the WAGO Group is located in Minden.
 The firm's German production sites are in Minden and Sondershausen.
-Other production sites are located in Wrocław (Poland), Domdidier (Switzerland), Germantown (United States), Noida (India), Tianjin (China), Tokyo (Japan) and Tremblay-en-France (France).
-As of 2024, WAGO has about 9,000 employees.
-2024 the company revenue amounted to 1.24 billion EUR.
+Other production sites are located in Wrocław and Wróblowice (Poland), Domdidier (Switzerland), Germantown (United States), Vadodara (India), Tianjin (China), Tokyo (Japan), Tremblay-en-France (France), Alcobendas (Spain), Querétaro (Mexico) and Rugby (United Kingdom).
+The group had 31 subsidiaries and was represented in more than 80 markets in 2026.
+In 2025, WAGO had about 9,000 employees and revenue of €1.34 billion.

 Products

 WAGO manufactures components for electrical connection and decentralised automation technology as well as interface electronics.
+Interface-electronics products include signal conditioners, power-supply units and relays.
+Its automation products include programmable logic controllers, modular remote I/O systems, human–machine interfaces and components for industrial data communication.
+The 221 series is also offered in Green Range variants whose housings and levers are partly made from bio-circular or recycled plastics.

-The company specialises in developing products in the field of spring clamp technology.
-WAGO products are used in the automotive industry, building and lighting technology, and in mechanical and plant engineering.
+The company develops products based on spring-clamp technology.
+WAGO products are used in the automotive industry, building and lighting technology, rail and energy technology, the marine and offshore sector, and mechanical and plant engineering.
 The first product was patented in 1951 with patent No. 838778.
 This was a terminal with a non-self-supporting contact insert for solid conductors.
 The clamping force was transmitted to the insulating housing.
 This was followed in 1957 by a self-supporting spring terminal with helical springs for all types of conductors (Patent No. 1095914).
 Further important product developments include the box terminal (1973), the terminal block cage clamp (1977), the push-in cage clamp (2003), and the miniaturised picoMAX system.

 Competitors in the field of terminal blocks are Harting, Phoenix Contact, and Weidmüller.